 I will always be a work in progress.

 Due to knee surgery, I was not able to work out for six months… and now I do not feel fit at all.
 Therefore, I re-started the Results app training plan, not because I hate my body, but because I love it.
 I am also truly excited to start running again soon, just because it makes me feel good.
 I don’t necessarily care whether I will lose weight, but I will feel stronger, fitter and more energized when I am back to my fitness routine.

 As I have always struggled with diets (chances are that I have tried them all), which eventually turned into an eating disorder, my eating habits will probably never be completely normal.
-I chose the “Healthy Balance” plan in the Balance app, just to make sure that I don’t overdo it on sugar too often and feel even more positive throughout the day.
+I chose the “Healthy Balance” plan, just to make sure that I don’t overdo it on sugar too often and feel even more positive throughout the day.
 I also decided to try intermittent fasting for a few weeks to see if it makes me feel better.